pawanlamba/mlai-blog/_posts/2020-06-01-Hadamard_Attentions_Mighty_Attentions_Optimized.md

 $$softmax(m \times m).(m \times n).(n \times l)$$

 this totals to $3(n \times l)$ weights.
-2 times for the softmax part just to estimate a m X m matrix.
-Which is basically seq_len X seq_len.
+2 times for the softmax part just to estimate a m X m matrix. which is seq_len X seq_len.
 We don't have to multiply or have so many weights.

 ## Fixed Attention.

 I propose having a $m \times m$ matrix to estimate attention, which is similar to a feedforward matrix with softmax.
 Softmax plays the key attention part here to stress on certain inputs.
-After all this is the intuition behind the attentions.
+After all, this is the intuition behind the attentions.

 ![Intuition Behind Attention]({{site.baseurl}}/assets/images/post_id_20200601/attention.png)